 - Guest Professor of Physics at Osaka University for research in Charged Lepton Flavour Violation.

-- Chair of the Institute of Physics High Energy Particle Physics Group Committee.
+- Member of the Institute of Physics Groups Committee.

-- Member of the Organising Committee for the Flavour Conference in the Rencontres du Vietnam series of conferences at Quy Nhon, Vietnam.
-The most recent conference was held in the summer of 2017.
+- Chair of the Organising Committee for the Flavour Conference in the Rencontres du Vietnam series of conferences at Quy Nhon, Vietnam, jointly with Nazila Mahmoudi.
+The most recent conference was held in the summer of 2017, and the next one would have been in August 2020, but we have sadly had to postpone it by a year.

 - Member of the Organising Committee for the Neutrino conference in 2016, after Neutrino 2014 in Boston and Neutrino 2012 in Kyoto.
 Having followed me around the world, the 27th edition of the International Conference on Neutrino Physics and Astrophysics was held at Imperial College London in July 2016.